-Your grade in the course will be determined by grades on homework assignments, two hour exams, a group presentation and the final exam.
+Your grade in the course will be determined by grades on homework assignments, two hour exams, and the final exam.

 Homework will represent an important component of this course: mastering the concepts and skills of this course (or any advanced science/math course) requires in-depth investigation of the material.
-Homework assignments will provide the practice you will need to achieve fluency in mathematical physics.
 Homework will be assigned each week throughout the semester.
 Each homework will be due at the beginning of class on its assigned due date.
 I will post solutions to the course website and will make these solutions public as soon as I collect homework, so assignments must be submitted at the start of class on the assigned due date.
 There will be no credit given for assignments submitted after the solutions are made public.
-Assignments will typically include problems that must be solved using the Mathematica software package.
+Assignments may include problems that must be solved using the Mathematica software package.
 (Mathematica should be loaded on all Loyola network machines.)

 Hour Exams will be given twice during the semester.
-The first will be on Monday 27 February; the second will be on Wednesday 19 April.
+The first will be on Wednesday 1 March ; the second will be on Friday 21 April.
 The first hour exam will cover all material presented in class or assigned for reading from the beginning of the term through the day of the exam; the second exam will cover material done in class or assigned for reading from approximately March 3 through the date of the second exam, although for purposes of continuity, some material from the first half of the semester might appear on the second exam.
 The exact scope of the exams will be discussed thoroughly in class prior to exam dates.

-The final exam will be given in this room (Cudahy 313) on Saturday, May 6 from 1:00-3:00.
+This section wins the final exam lottery.
+The final exam for this course will be given in this room (Cudahy 313) during the first time slot for finals, 9-11 am on Monday, May 1.
 The final exam will be comprehensive, covering everything we have studied during the semester.